 In order to make our results precise, we use two different concepts of a subsystem generated by a subset $\Gamma$ of real roots: namely a subsystem $\Phi(\Gamma)$, corresponding to a reflection subgroup of the Weyl group and consisting entirely of real roots; and $\Delta(\Gamma)$ consisting of all roots that can be written as an integral linear combination of elements of $\Gamma$.
 Such a $\Delta(\Gamma)$ subsystem contains both real and imaginary roots and corresponds to a subalgebra of the Kac--Moody algebra.

 We have classified both kinds of subsystem inside a rank 2 infinite root system, and found that the two concepts of subsystem are equivalent in almost all cases: \begin{thm} Let $\Delta$ be a rank 2 infinite root system and let $\Gamma$ be a set of real roots which generate $\Delta$, that is, $\Delta(\Gamma)=\Delta$.
 Then either $\Phi(\Gamma)$ is the set of all real roots in $\Delta$ or it is the set of all \emph{short} real roots in $\Delta$.
-The second case occurs only if $a=1$ or $b=1$ and $\Phi(\Gamma)$ consists of short roots. \end{thm}
+The second case occurs only if $a=1$ or $b=1$ and $\Phi(\Gamma)$ consists of short roots.
+In particular, if $a=b$ then $\Delta^\re(\Gamma)=\Phi(\Gamma)$. \end{thm}